 To allow callers to move to the next element if they do not select a key

 - 1. Enable the No key in check box. - 2.
-In the text box, type the number of seconds to wait.
+In the field, enter the number of seconds to wait.

 To set selection keys on a menu